Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Bounding the bad part of

 After this, we show that this implies that

 for $q \in [0,1]$ (more precisely, showing that the contribution of the failure event is negligible).
+To do this, we again follow the approach of Harper with a small modification.
+We perform the first two steps using H\"{o}lder's inequality to estimate the random Euler product by its size at the central point.
+This yields

-To do this, we again follow the approach of Harper.
-By H\"{o}lder's inequality, it is sufficient to prove this for the range $q \in [2/3,1-\frac{1}{\sqrt{\log_2(y_0)}}]$ to obtain the result for the range $[0,1]$.
+At this point, we have the desired bound on the short Euler product, so we look only to the By H\"{o}lder's inequality, it is sufficient to prove this for the range $q \in [2/3,1-\frac{1}{\sqrt{\log_2(y_0)}}]$ to obtain the result for the range $[0,1]$.
 Then we have

 The first expectation has already been handled in equation (\ref{good_event_gaussian}), so we only need to consider the second term.
 To do this, we follow the strategy of Harper in \cite{aharper201} to combine the good event and the failure event into one bound, which is achieved by a recursive procedure.
 For each $q$, we apply H\"{o}lder's inequality to the second term in the above with exponents $\frac{1+q}{1-q}$ and $\frac{1+q}{2q}$ to get